Making Life Accessible

 - Public spaces

 Notice a pattern?
-The items listed above are vital resources or activities we should have in our lives; this is why accessibility is key to ensuring inclusion for people with disabilities.
+The items listed above are vital resources or activities we should have in our lives which is why accessibility is key to ensuring inclusion for people with disabilities.

 Accessibility in public spaces, including the workplace and schools, is required by law with the passing of the Americans with Disabilities Act of 1990.
 However, there are still many ways society falls short in ensuring our communities can be accessed by people with disabilities.
-It’s on all of us to consider accessibility.
+It’s on all of us to consider and advocate for full accessibility.

-Web accessibility is about making sure people with disabilities can access websites.
+Web accessibility assures that people with disabilities can access websites.

 With so much information and socialization happening online, it is crucial that we ensure everyone can access content on the internet.